 Pain is typically felt over the outside of the shoulder, but can also occur over the front or back of teh shoulder.
 Not all tears cause pain, and 20% of cases are asymptomatic meaning they don't cause any symptoms.

 Conservative treatment is effective in 73–80% of patients.
 Physical therapy can help compensate for a damaged tendon, and

 the pain can resolve even if the tear does not close.

 However, not all patients respond to conservative management and over time partial tears can progress to full thickness tears.

 MRI or ultrasound is often used to diagnose rotator cuff tears.
-In experience hands and ultrasound has similar accuracy to an MRI.
+In experienced hands, ultrasound has similar accuracy to an MRI.

 Surgery should be your last option.
-There characteristic of the tear can help determine if you are a good candidate for one of these alternative treatments.
+The characteristics of the tear can help determine if you are a good candidate for one of these alternative treatments.

 Not all physicians performing ultrasound-guided procedures are adequately trained, and PRP or autologous stem cell injections are an advanced technique.
 It is important that your physician has training in advanced-imaging placement.

 In addition, not all PRP and stem cell injections are the same.
 At Boston Sports & Biologics we use autologous PRP and mesenchymal stem cell products that are compliant with FDA guidelines for homologous use and use 501k FDA cleared devices to harvest and process your own cells to stimulate your native cells to regenerate.